Kuknur: Mahamaya Temple

 This temple was mentioned in the Mahabharata, which suggests it was constructed before the 8th century B.C.
 According to legend, there exists a hidden underground temple dedicated to Kali below the Mahamaya Temple.
 This temple plays a role in the events of the epic, as it practices Narabali, a type of human sacrifice.
 In modern history, there were plans to unearth it, however they were cancelled after villagers protested, citing the possible release of evil spirits if it were to be uncovered.

 Gudneshwar Temple

 Located near Kuknoor and surrounded by Tamarind trees, the Gudneshwar (Rudramunishwar) Temple is dedicated to Rudramunishwar, a figure who practiced social welfare work during the 12th century and was later known as Gudneshwar.
+He has travelled across many places in Karnataka to spread spirituality and social awareness.

 Education

 Jawahar Navodaya Vidyalaya, Kuknoor

 Jawahar Navodaya Vidyalaya (JNV) Kuknoor is located near Gudneppanamath and is a premier educational institution.
 It is funded by the Government of India's Ministry of Human Resource Development.
 It was established in 1987 to provide education to rural students in Raichur district.
 The campus covers 35 acres in Kuknoor.
 The school is affiliated with India’s Central Board of Secondary Education and provides for grades 6-12.